Impact of fluctuations on particle systems described by Dean-Kawasaki-type equations: Repulsively interacting Brownian particles: Model IV

 \subsection{Numerical results}

 From now on we fix the parameters to $\epsilon=0.0333, R=0.1, \alpha=3$, and perform numerical simulations with the algorithm described in the Appendix.
-In Fig.\,\ref{fig:patterninteract} we report the height of the maximum of the structure function under the various scenarios for two different number of particles (upper plot is for $N=10000$ and bottom one for $20000$).
+Fig.\,\ref{fig:model4snap} shows the long-time density configurations for $N = 20000$.
+In Fig.\,\ref{fig:patterninteract} we report the height of the maximum of the structure function under the various scenarios for two different numbers of particles (upper plot is for $N=10000$ and bottom one for $20000$).

 The impact of fluctuations is very relevant, going farther than shifting the critical point of the pattern-forming transition.
 When initializing the simulation on a homogeneous density with small perturbations added to it, we observe that the deterministic version of the model (black line) exhibits an abrupt transition at $\tilde D_c=0.082$, a value of the diffusivity below which large amplitude periodic hexagonal patterns are formed.
-This critical value can be obtained from linear analysis of the homogeneous solution in the deterministic framework\cite{Delfau2016}.
+This critical value can be obtained from linear analysis of the homogeneous solution in the deterministic framework \cite{Delfau2016}.
 A similar transition occurs for the particle simulations (red line) and for the DKTE, but they occur at larger values of $\tilde D$.
 Again, fluctuations anticipate the transition to patterns.
 If instead of starting at a perturbed homogeneous configuration, the initial condition is a developed hexagonal pattern obtained at small $\tilde{D}$, and a numerical continuation of the solution is done by increasing $\tilde{D}$ and using as initial condition the final state obtained at a slightly lower value, the scenario changes.
 All the frameworks (particles, DKTE and deterministic DKTE) show a range of bistability, \textit{i.e.}, exhibits a typical hysteresis loop.
 The largest hysteresis loop occurs for the deterministic case.
 The hysteresis loops from particles and DKTE simulations approach each other for sufficiently large $N$ (and also widens to approach the deterministic case for still much larger $N$) whereas they shrink and become more dissimilar for smaller $N$.
 In general, when comparing the $N=10000$ and $N=20000$ plots we observe, as expected, that the influence of fluctuations decreases as the number of particles increases, leading to a more accurate approximation of the deterministic version.

 Thus, we observe that fluctuations impact in two important ways: first, there is a shift in the bifurcation point, so that spatial patterns emerge at larger values of the control parameter than predicted by mean-field/deterministic theory.
 Second, fluctuations shrink the bistable regime, thus reducing the strength of the hysteresis.